MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 - Sharing desktop flows with SharePoint cloud actions isn't supported.
 Co-owners won't be able to run such desktop flows unless they overwrite the connection references with their own. **Users** with read access are unable to run such flows.

-- DLPs that include SharePoint cloud actions aren't enforced within desktop flows.
+- Data loss prevention policies (DLP) that include SharePoint cloud actions aren't enforced within desktop flows.
 During preview, machine administrators can disable the SharePoint actions by modifying the [appropriate registry setting](../governance.md#prevent-power-automate-for-desktop-from-running-flows-containing-cloud-connectors).

 - Refrain from modifying a response’s properties directly as it may lead to an erroneous state after future updates.
 Instead, opt for storing the properties you want to utilize (from the response retrieved) directly into separate variables.

 ## Why should I use SharePoint actions inside desktop flows instead of cloud flows?

 Users can still combine SharePoint actions with the **Run a flow built with Power Automate for desktop** action.
-However, SharePoint actions inside desktop flows improve performance and ease of use for users that need to loop between cloud and desktop actions.
+However, SharePoint actions inside desktop flows improve performance and ease of use for users who need to loop between cloud and desktop actions.

 ## List of SharePoint actions